batuhanbaybas/career-app/README.md

 1. Clone the repository using `git clone https://github.com/batuhanbaybas/career-app.git`
 2. Install the dependencies using `npm install`
 3. Start the application using `npm run start:dev`
+4. Create .env file on your soruce directory
-4. Also you need the JWT_SECRET and DB_URL
+5. Create JWT_SECRET and DB_URL env. var and define that

 ## Contributions